 Following the success of this three year initiative and the proven health outcomes it achieved, the Council and Care Trust Plus pledged to re-invest in re:fresh for another two years from 1st April 2011 & since then has now become an established part of Public Health improvement initiatives and is embedded within the health and Well-being Strategy.

 In 2010/11 the Council had to find £30m of efficiency savings and both re:fresh and leisure services took proportionate cuts resulting in a significant review of services and programmes, including re:fresh.
 This review resulted in reduced opening hours, programme changes including the introduction of some charges and also adaptations to the re:fresh model of delivery.

 Subsequently 2011/12 was a challenging, transitional year which resulted in a drop in participation.
 Throughout that year and into 2012/13 the project team worked hard to build and maintain positive momentum as well as diversifying to better engage with the voluntary and community sector which resulted in once again increasing participation levels, despite the changes which were required to be made.
-2013/14 has continued to build on that success and levels of participation are now at the highest ever recorded levels!
+The project continued to build on that success over the next couple of years and levels of participation were at the highest ever recorded levels!